bytebase/bytebase.com-old/content/docs/en/get-started/deploy-to-production/external-postgres.md

 ---
-title: Use External PostgreSQL Database
+title: Configure External PostgreSQL
 ---

 By default, Bytebase bundles an embedded PostgreSQL instance for storing its own metadata.
+The metadata is stored under the [--data](/docs/reference/command-line#--data-directory) directory.

 Alternatively, you can supply [--pg](/docs/reference/command-line#--pg-string) to store these metadata in an external PostgreSQL database.

 ## Prerequisites